jorirsan/simulstream/docs/source/index.rst

 The simultaneous setting can be easily addressed by pre-segmenting the audio into many small segments and feed each segment to ``simulstream``.

+The repository is tested using Python 3.11.
+Although it may work also with other Python versions, wedo not ensure compatibility with them.
 Check out the :doc:`usage` section for instructions on how to use the repository and the :doc:`installation` section for further information about how to install the project.

 - **Github:** `https://github.com/hlt-mt/simulstream.git <https://github.com/hlt-mt/simulstream.git>`__
 - **PyPi:** `https://pypi.org/project/simulstream <https://pypi.org/project/simulstream>`__